TheBlackCat-SWE/Despeect/README.md

 ### Insert text

-Insert the text inside the text box (2)
+Insert required text inside the text box (2)

-### Select the Utterance Type and Processor
+### Select Utterance Type and Processor

-Once loaded the configuration file, the 'Flow Control' widget(3) will contain a checkbox list of all Utterance Type and Processor available.
+Once loaded a configuration file, the 'Flow Control' widget(3) will contain a checkbox list of all Utterance Type and Processor available.
 Select the required utterance types and processor.

-### Generate the HRG
+### Generate HRG

-Once you have selected the required utterance types and processor, in order to generate the HRG you can:
+In order to generate  HRG you can:

 - Run All(run all Utterance processor inside the selected Utterance Type)
-- Run Step (run the Utterance processor individually)
+- Run Step (run Utterance processor individually)

 clicking the button 'Run All' and 'Run Step' respectively.

-The HRG will be printed in (5)
+The HRG will be shown in (5)